113ll3/Ibmclouddocscli/idt/commands.md

 While logged in to {{site.data.keyword.cloud_notm}}, you can connect this local app with an app that is already in {{site.data.keyword.cloud_notm}} or create a new {{site.data.keyword.cloud_notm}} app.
 To take advantage of {{site.data.keyword.cloud_notm}} features such as services and DevOps toolchains, an app in {{site.data.keyword.cloud_notm}} is necessary.
 When an {{site.data.keyword.cloud_notm}} app is created for an app that is cloned from a Git repository, the {{site.data.keyword.cloud_notm}} app includes this repository in its configuration.

-`Enable` is a Beta feature.
-If you have trouble cloud enabling your app, see [troubleshooting](/docs/cli?topic=cloud-cli-troubleshoot).
+The `enable` command is a Beta feature.
+If you have trouble with the `enable` command, see [troubleshooting](/docs/cli?topic=cloud-cli-troubleshoot).
 In particular, `enable` isn't intended for mobile apps or frameworks.
 For complex apps that produce several deployable assets, each component of the app must be enabled individually.

 Run the following command to enable an existing app in the current directory:
 ```